 - Traditional media buying – These are traditional media outlets such as broadcast TV and magazines

-- Digital flat-rate media buying – These are big digital media ad spaces, such as for website takeovers or expensive social media advertisements
+- Digital flat-rate media buying – These are big digital media ad spaces, such as for website takeovers or expensive social media advertisements or influencer agreements

 - Digital CPM-based media buying – These are more tailored digital media advertisement purchases, where how much you pay is contingent on how many people you want to see your ad.